-Minnesota Public Radio® (MPR) is one of the nation's premier public radio stations producing programming for radio, online and live audiences and operates a 45-station radio network serving nearly all of Minnesota and parts of surrounding states.
-Reaching 900,000 listeners each week, MPR and its three regional services—MPR News, Classical MPR and The Current—produce programming for radio, online and face-to-face audiences.
-Programs produced by MPR’s parent company, American Public Media®, reach nearly 19 million listeners on nearly 1,000 radio stations nationwide each week.
+Minnesota Public Radio® (MPR) is one of the nation's premier public radio stations producing programming for radio, digital and live audiences and operates a 45-station radio network serving nearly all of Minnesota and parts of surrounding states.
+Reaching 900,000 listeners each week, MPR and its three regional services—MPR News, Classical MPR and The Current—produce programming for radio, digital and live audiences.
 A complete list of stations, programs and additional services can be found at mpr.org.
-MPR meets all 27 of the Charities Review Council (CRC) Accountability Standards.

 Mission: Our Mission is to enrich the mind and nourish the spirit, thereby enhancing the lives and expanding the perspectives of our audiences, and assisting them in strengthening their communities.

 Vision: We will be an indispensable resource for our audiences and an essential public service for our communities.